bcgov/sso-docs/docs/integrating-your-application/settingup-adapter.md

 ---
 sidebar_position: 5
+title: Client setup with an adapter
+description: Learn how to set up your OpenID connection if you are using an adapter/library.
 ---

-# Client setup with an adapter

---- Learn how to set up your OpenID connection if you are using an adapter/library.

 ## Using a client with an adapter